absent42/NDRC/README.md

     ndrc NEXTDAAD EN game.DSF -auto-tokens

+NDRC v0.2+ offers enhanced text compression compared to DRC, enabling DAAD DDBs to fit more game text into the hard limit database sizes.
+This is compatible with existing DAAD interpreters, just requiring an extra CLI flag when compiling your game with NDRC.

 DRC compresses text with a fixed token table per language - the same 128 English digraphs for every English game ever compiled.
 With `-auto-tokens`, NDRC instead selects up to 128 tokens from the